XinyueZ/nasaphoto-server/README.md

 # nasaphoto-server(APOD+)

-Give list of photo of APOD(Astronomy Picture of the Day) from NASA before 1998(inc.).
+Give list of photo of APOD(Astronomy Picture of the Day) from NASA before 1998(inc.) with calling different date-time scopes.

 # Reason for this API
 The default APOD-API doesn't provide list.